 - i.
-Provide leadership that will be responsible for the execution of the strategic plan; - Cascade the strategic plan targets to the MTEF framework, annual work plans and performance contracts to ensure realization of the planned targets; - iii.
+Provide leadership that will be responsible for the execution of the Strategic Plan; - ii.
+Cascade the Strategic Plan targets to the MTEF framework, annual work plans and performance contracts to ensure realization of the planned targets; - iii.
 Coordinate development/review of policies, rules and regulations to support the implementation of the strategic initiatives; - iv.
-Coordinate activities that are key in the implementation of the strategic plan; - v.
+Coordinate activities that are key in the implementation of the Strategic Plan; - v.
 Explore alternative resource mobilization strategies e.g. donor support to finance the resource requirements gaps for the implementation of various strategies in the plan; - vi.
 Ensure that resources are applied on the Strategic Plan critical activities.
 Towards this, BETA principle of prioritization and sequencing in the utilization of scarce resources to achieve desired outcomes should be adopted; - vii.
 Track performance of the strategic plan targets by providing implementation status data for respective KRAs annually for continual adjustment and improvement of the necessary corrective interventions in the strategy; - viii.
-Undertake mid-term review of the strategic plan targets and provide implementation status report; and - ix.
+Undertake mid-term review of the Strategic Plan targets and provide implementation status report; and - ix.
 Ensure staff skills and competencies are employed for effective and efficient implementation of the strategic plan.